brightdigit/brightdigit.com/Content/tutorials/swift-6-async-await-actors-fixes.md

 <a name="start-a-call"></a>

-Let's say you have an asynchronous method in your code base but you need to implement a synchronous method because it has to implement a protocol for instance.The solution I've taken is to __start the asynchronous call within a synchronous call__.
+Let's say you have an asynchronous method in your code base but you need to implement a synchronous method because it has to implement a protocol for instance.
+The solution I've taken is to __start the asynchronous call within a synchronous call__.
 In most cases, _I am reacting to a button tap/click which just needs to start a process._ **I don't need to wait for it to be completed.**

 Where `nonisolated` fits, is when you've created an `actor` or a type which is marked for a global actor such as `@MainActor`.
 Every call made to that object will automatically be marked as `async`, since it needs to wait for that actor to be available.
 By marking a method as `nonisolated` we allow it to be called from outside that actor.
 However this means we need to _start_ the actual method on a Task:
 ```